Baltimore Ravens vs. Cleveland Browns NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - Baltimore and its opponents have gone over the current 47-point total in five of 10 games (50%) this season.

-- Cleveland's games have gone over 47 points in six of 11 chances this season.

-- The two teams combine to average 46.9 points per game, 0.1 less than the over/under in this contest.
+- These two squads combine to surrender 45.8 points per game, 1.2 fewer than this contest's over/under.

-- The 45.8 combined points per game that these two squads have allowed this season are 1.2 fewer than the 47 total in this contest.

-- The Ravens and their opponents have scored an average of 48.1 points per game in 2020, 1.1 more than Sunday's total.
+- Ravens games this season feature an average total of 48.1 points, a number 1.1 points higher than Sunday's over/under.

-- The 47 total in this game is 0.4 points higher than the 46.6 average total in Browns games this season.
+- The 46.6 PPG average total in Browns games this season is 0.4 points fewer than this game's over/under.

 Ravens stats and trends

-- The Ravens have been favored by 3.5 points or more six times this season and have not covered the spread in any of them.
+- This season, the Ravens are winless ATS when entering a game as a favorite of 3.5 points or more (in six chances).

-- Baltimore's games this year have eclipsed the over/under five times in 10 opportunities (50%).
+- Baltimore's games this year have hit the over on five of 10 set point totals (50%).

-- In games that Baltimore totals more than 316.7 yards, the team is 3-5 against the spread and 6-2 overall.
+- In games that Baltimore amasses over 316.7 yards, the team is 3-5 against the spread and 6-2 overall.

-- The Ravens have turned the ball over three more times (13 total) than the Browns have forced a turnover (10) this season.
+- The Ravens have turned the ball over 13 times this season, three more turnovers than the Browns have forced (10).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Baltimore's matchup with the Browns.